About the Community-Based Public Health Certificate Program

 - Identify community assets and available resources

-Students already enrolled in a graduate program at JHU are not required to submit the School's electronic admissions application, but prior to beginning coursework, should email a letter to the Certificate Program Contact outlining career objectives and how the CBPH certificate program will help achieve them.
+Students already enrolled in a graduate program at JHU are not required to submit the School's electronic admissions application, but prior to beginning coursework, must email a letter to the Certificate Program Contact outlining career objectives and how the CBPH certificate program will help achieve them.

 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Certificate Programs Tuition page.